 - Enter “Media Library”

-- Mark the needed media file and press “Edit”
+- Mark the needed media file from the “Media Library” and press “Edit”

 - Here you need to find out the “Discussion” section like it was in the case of posts.
 And here you can disable the comments.

-Summing up, these are the ways to forbid the comments on your WordPress website manually.
+Summing up, these are the quick ways to disable comments on WordPress manually.
 But if you do not want to disable them totally, then you can take control of the comments.
 Fortunately, WP enables you to control the comments and commentator’s actions on your website.

 - So you can assign a moderator to check the comment before publishing it.